Is St. Patrick School accredited?

 The same class (grade level and subject) must be offered to the public district’s students at a site within the public district in order for them to provide a teacher at the private school for that same subject.
 There are some other logistical items that may include scheduling, staffing, travel time, etc.

-St. Patrick School has Shared Time agreements with Portland Public Schools in Art, Physical Education, and secondary computers.
-SPS also has a Shared Time agreement with Pewamo-Westphalia Community Schools in elementary computers and music.
+St. Patrick School has a Shared Time agreement with Portland Public Schools in Art, Physical Education, elementary computers and secondary computers.

 Do the teachers have to meet any specific requirements to teach at the private school?